 Castle Ward (Winterfell)

 Winterfell and the castle of the Stark House exist within an ancient stately property known as Castle Ward, on the shores of Strangford Lough in County Down and scarcely fifteen minutes by car from the city of Downpatrick (in whose cathedral Saint Patrick was buried).
 If there is a typical place of Game of Thrones in Ireland, there is no doubt that this is it.

-In one of the courtyards of the farm (it has several hectares and can be travelled by car, bike or on foot) the exteriors of the Stark Fortress were recorded.
+In one of the courtyards of the farm (it has several hectares and can be traveled by car, bike or on foot) the exteriors of the Stark Fortress were recorded.
 That’s where little Bran begins to take his first steps with the bow while his father Ned teaches him.
-In fact, after the success of the series, there is a real possibility of practicing archery in front of the watchtower of Winterfell being instructed by the same archer who took care that the actors had a certain style for filming.
+In fact, after the success of the series, there is a real possibility of practicing archery in front of the watchtower of Winterfell being instructed by the bike same archer who took care that the actors had a certain style for filming.

-Less than 4 kilometres away in the main square of the town of Strangford is a guesthouse known as The Cuan in which some of the characters from Game of Thrones stayed during the filming in the first season.
+Less than 4 kilometers away in the main square of the town of Strangford is a guesthouse known as The Cuan in which some of the characters from Game of Thrones stayed during the filming in the first season.
 You can even book the room in which Jon Snow slept, or rather, the actor who plays him, Kit Harington.

 If you want a good look around Castle Ward, give yourself several hours.
 It is in a privileged environment that also includes an 18th-century mansion that would look like it was taken from a series like Downtown Abbey, because of its stately appearance.

-Just four kilometres away there is another tower known as Audley’s Castle that also appears in Game of Thrones, in a few moments as Castle of the Night Guardians and others as the place where they captured Sir Jaime Lannister to take him to the Starks.
+Just four kilometers away there is another tower known as Audley’s Castle that also appears in Game of Thrones, in a few moments as Castle of the Night Guardians and others as the place where they captured Sir Jaime Lannister to take him to the Starks.